Skip to main content

 What are the benefits of the works?

-The benefits of these leakage reduction works include:
+The benefits of these leakage reduction works:

-• Reduced Leaks – Replacement of aged water mains and service connections will eliminate existing leaks and reduce the amount of clean drinking water lost into the ground.
+• Reduced Leaks – Replacement of aged water mains and service connections eliminate existing leaks and reduce the amount of clean drinking water lost into the ground.

 • Improved Water Quality – Removing existing old cast iron and lead from the public water network and replacing them with new pipes.